 Looking forward to Easter Sunday and celebrating with them the resurrection of Christ!

-By the way, if you are looking for more Christ themed Easter projects, crafts, or ideas… my friend Sarah posted a roundup of some really good ones on her blog.
+By the way, if you are looking for more Christ themed Easter projects, crafts, or ideas… I found this one and a few more at FreeFunEaster.com

 I will be back next Friday with lots of frugal finds to share with you!
 And don’t forget the 2nd post in our “How to shop yard sales” series will be on Monday and the 2nd post in our “Sprucing up the outdoors for spring” series will be on Wednesday, plus I few other things to share too.